 The last aspect of this approach is the way we create a permeable container where students move in-and-out of our bubble and have the opportunity to apply the skills they are learning with us to real-life situations.

 We teach our students to learn from mistakes, and show them that this learning is a lifelong process.
 Growth at Red Mountain is about noticing how we respond to our mistakes and making better choices from there.
 Over time these errors come to no longer even be seen as mistakes, but as a choice, our students have learned from.

-Our approach replicates in many ways what a young person will experience as they move into their post-treatment life, and will include a combination of therapeutic work, executive functioning skills, academic and/or vocational progress, mindfulness, fun and independence, while providing structure and a high level of safety.
+Our approach replicates in many ways what a young person will experience as they move into their post-treatment life, and will include a combination of therapeutic work, executive functioning skills, academic progress, mindfulness, fun and independence, while providing structure and a high level of safety.

 Our approach does not create an artificial container of safety that ensures “success” within the bubble while sacrificing lifelong change.
 Rather it provides structure and support to minimize falling back into old behaviors, and encourages growth within oneself.
 It provides opportunities and freedoms that align with the student’s therapeutic growth.
 This creates a natural and sustainable step into life, rather than the abrupt leap into the “deep end” that is often the path of programs which shelter students and only teach them to thrive within the framework of the program’s bubble.